brainpool-ai/AI-Resources/AI resources.md

 # Artificial Intelligence

 A list of Artificial Intelligence (AI) courses, books, video lectures and papers.
+This list was originaly forked from [Awesome Artificial Intelligence (AI)](https://github.com/owainlewis/awesome-artificial-intelligence).

 ## Contents